Jean-Francois-C/Boot2root-CTFs-Writeups/README.md

 # Boot2root CTFs

-Walkthroughs and notes of boot2root CTFs ('OSCP-like' vulnerable VMs) from VulnHub  that I did for fun the last few years.
+Walkthroughs and notes of boot2root CTFs ('OSCP-like' vulnerable VMs) from VulnHub  that I did for fun.
 I regularly use vulnerable VMs like these ones to organize hands-on penetration testing training sessions for junior security auditors/consultants :-)